isis-santos-costa/isis-santos-costa/README.md

   </td>

   <td>
-Uncertainty is there. <br>Ever more pervasive, manifested as unpredictability in businesses and lives.  <br><br>
+Uncertainty is there.
+Ever more pervasive, manifested as unpredictability in businesses and lives.  <br><br>

 This [repository](https://github.com/isis-santos-costa/when-riders-meet-drivers) uses **seasonal patterns** as a tool in identifying areas of **what can be predicted** within certain ranges.
 It is part of a study on **marketplaces**.
 Focusing on the issue of **timeliness**, a data visualization prototype is proposed, designed to bring to light the points of match and contrast in the typical daily and weekly schedules of supply and demand.